rmolinari/data_structures/README.md

 For more details see https://en.wikipedia.org/wiki/Disjoint-set_data_structure and the paper [[TvL1984]](#references) by Tarjan and van Leeuwen.

-There is an experimental implementation as a C extension in c_disjoint_union.c.
-The Ruby class for this implementation is `CDisjointUnion`.
-Benchmarks indicate that a long sequence of `unite` calls is about twice as fast.

 ## Heap

 This is a standard binary heap with an `update` method, suitable for use as a priority queue.
 There are several supported